best-surrogacy-agencies-in-texas

 How We Evaluated These Agencies

-• Surrogate compensation and escrow security.
-Texas surrogate base compensation ranges from $40,000 to $75,000+ across agencies on this list — a wide spread.
+Texas surrogate compensation ranges from $40,000 to $75,000+ across agencies on this list.
 Surrogates should evaluate not just the base number but escrow structure, payment guarantees, and post-delivery support.

-• LGBTQ+ and single parent support.
 Texas courts routinely issue pre-birth orders to LGBTQ+ and single intended parents in practice, even though the statute references married couples.
-Agencies with legal teams experienced in navigating these pathways received additional weight.
+Agencies with legal teams experienced in these pathways received additional weight.

 No agency paid to be on this list.
 Physician’s Surrogacy is our parent organization — disclosed here and throughout.